 Publications

 • "Should I Stay or Should I Go?
 An Empirical Analysis of Consumer Behavior Using Airline Web-Traffic Data" with Garrett Scott, Drew Van Kuiken, and Jonathan W. Williams.
-Forthcoming at Economics of Transportation.
+Economics of Transportation.
+10.1016/j.ecotra.2025.100425

 • Abstract